wisemansg/solidworks/README.md

 # SOLIDWORKS

-# Curved Offset Bearing Housing/ Pedestal Mount - SolidWorks CAD Model
+# Curved Offset Bearing Housing/ Pedestal Mount - SolidWorks Model

 ## Overview
 This SolidWorks project models a robust **offset curved bearing support bracket** (also referred to as a curved pedestal, angled bearing housing, or heavy-duty offset mount).